risk-first/website/estimating/Kitchen-Cabinet.md

 We have four charts above:

  - The top (red) chart is our exponential probability density.
 Our eventual completion date is randomly picked from somewhere in the red area.
 The grey overlay shows the rate at which projects are likely to be completed.
- - The second (green and blue) graph shows the costs of getting the estimate wrong.
+ - The second (green and blue) chart shows the costs of getting the estimate wrong.
 If you hit the date exactly, you minimize risk.
 If you overrun, you pick up the green costs.
 If you finish early, you pick up the blue costs.
 You might question why you have costs for finishing early, but you are being penalized here because your estimate was wrong.
 Maybe the product could have shipped sooner if you'd given a more accurate date?
- - The third (orange) graph shows our risk profile - it's the costs from the middle multiplied by the probabilities from the top.
+ - The third (orange) chart shows our risk profile - it's the (green and blue) costs from the middle multiplied by the probabilities (in red) from the top.
- - The bottom (green and blue) graph is the area under the risk profiles from the third graph.
+ - The bottom (green and blue) chart is the area under the risk profiles from the third chart.
 That is, we're providing a simple way to compare the early risk with the late risk.

 ### Balancing Risk